AndrewChild/LocalBoulders/README.md

 	- PEP8?
 	LaTeX:
     - Link photos to routes
+	- index formatting will break if a route name (or other item) is too long
     - GPS index of boulders
     - arete shortcut
     - add photo credits page